ni/monodrive-documentation/docs/LV_client/utilities/mono_send_fixed_step_command.md

 ### Description

-Sends a command to the monoDrive Simulator to control the movement of ego vehicle.
+Sends a set of commands to the monoDrive Simulator to control the movement of ego vehicle.

- Parameters:
-  -- forward_amount: a value between -1.0 and 1.0 that determines the amount of throttle to apply -- right_amount: a value between -1.0 and 1.0 that determines the steering position (-1 is left, +1 is right)
+    - ClosedLoopStepCommand_ID
+    - SampleSensorsCommand_ID
+    - EgoControl_ID

 For technical support contact us at <b>support@monodrive.io</b>